 A key piece of information to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-After writing down this information, go to Settings, select Reset and press.
-You will be presented with five options:
+Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
+You can choose from five options:

 • Network: With a network reset, it forgets connection logins and your Nest is disconnected from Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

-• All Settings: Self-explanatory, an All Settings reset removes all your personal settings and learning.
+• All Settings: This reset clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi